aws-deepracer-community/deepracer-log-guru/README.md

 # deep_racer_guru

 ## Announcement
-4th April 2022: Version 3.2.7 is now available with support for the new Ace Super Speedway and Ace Speedway tracks
+11th May 2022: Version 3.2.8 is now available with support for the new Ross Raceway and Ross Super Speedway tracks, and also the old Oval track

 ## Introduction